carlvangestel/-Genomic-workflows-for-taxonomy/RAD_GBS_sequencing_with_reference_genome/03_read_mapping/README.md

 done
 ```

-#### Remove unmapped, secondary and supplementary alignments (-F 2308);  not properly paired reads -f 2; and retain only with a mapping quality (MAPQ) >30 (-q 30
+Besides filtering out poorly mapped reads, we may also opt to remove unmapped, secondary and supplementary alignments as well as not properly paired reads.
+Unmapped reads are sequencing reads that could not be aligned to the reference genome (they are probably already filtered out if you set a high MAPQ threshold).
+Secondary and supplemenatry alignment however do not necessarily have low MAPQ values.
+Secondary alignments occur when a read can map to multiple locations in the genome with similar alignment scores (one alignment is chosen as the primary alignment, the remaining alternative alignments are marked as secondary).
+Supplementary alignments represent split alignments, where different parts of a single read map to separate genomic locations.

-_Note: poor mapping can result from low-quality reads or genuine biological events such as structural genomic variation (e.g., deletions, duplications, inversions).
+_Note: secondary or supplmentary alignments can result from low-quality reads or genuine biological events such as structural genomic variation (e.g., deletions, duplications, inversions).
 Filtering these reads will remove both types indiscriminately.
-Therefore, consider your study’s objective carefully.This filtering step should be avoided when investigating structural variation.
-For most standard analyses, however, applying this filter based on high-confidence reads is appropriate and beneficial._
+Therefore, consider your study’s objective carefully.
+This filtering step should be avoided when investigating structural variation.
+For most standard analyses, however, applying this filter is appropriate and beneficial and will result in a set of high-confidence alignments._

-Unmapped reads are sequencing reads that could not be aligned to the reference genome
-Secondary alignments occur when a read can map to multiple locations in the genome with similar alignment scores (One alignment is chosen as the primary alignment
-The remaining alternative alignments are marked as secondary)
-Supplementary alignments represent split alignments, where different parts of a single read map to separate genomic locations.

 ```bash
 Sort and index bam file